shelsenchen/PPPLib/README.md

 **ACKNOWLEDGEMENT**

- First of all, I pay tribute to Mr. Tomoji Tkasu, the author of [RTKLIB](https://github.com/tomojitakasu/RTKLIB) software.
+ First of all, I pay tribute to Mr. Tomoji Takasu, the author of [RTKLIB](https://github.com/tomojitakasu/RTKLIB) software.
 I admire him for his selfless open source spirit and elegant programming.
 The most functions of PPPLib are refer to RTKLIB.
 The software is also refers to [rtkexplorer](http://rtkexplorer.com/), HPRTK of Mowen Li from Shandong university, the carvig software of Jinlan Su from Wuhan University, the GAMP software of Feng Zhou from